Click on the category dropdown below to see the submissions criteria.

 ELIGIBILITY

-CDs and Vinyls featuring original artwork by Canadian Creative Directors, Graphic Designers, Illustrators and/or Photographers will be considered for this category.
+CDs, Vinyls, and Digital Streaming Multimedia featuring original album artwork by Canadian Creative Directors, Graphic Designers, Illustrators and/or Photographers will be considered for this category.
 A maximum of four (4) people will be recognized for this award.
-There must be a physical product in order to submit to this category.
-Digital artwork is not eligible.

-For this category, the physical product has to be newly released and contain tracks released within the eligibility period.
-Physical products released within the eligibility period that contain previously released tracks, are compilation projects, are reissues, or are greatest hits projects will NOT be eligible unless they meet the following criteria:
+For this category, the product has to be newly released and contain tracks released within the eligibility period.
+Products released within the eligibility period that contain previously released tracks, are compilation projects, are reissues, or are greatest hits projects will NOT be eligible unless they meet the following criteria:

 There are no sales qualifications for this category.